The Kennedys (miniseries): Home media

 The Kennedys was released on DVD in the UK on July 18, 2011, and in the US and Canada on September 20, 2011.

 As of October 2011, The Kennedys was available as an app, digital download on iTunes and on Netflix's streaming media service.

-As of August 2025, it is available to stream on Tubi and Amazon Prime.
+As of December 2025, it is available to stream on Tubi, Amazon Prime, and Pluto TV.

 Sequel miniseries

 Holmes reprised her role in The Kennedys: After Camelot, a four-part sequel released on April 2, 2017.
 She was also executive producer of the miniseries and directed an episode, with Jon Cassar returning to direct the remaining three episodes.